 All real property (real estate) leases or licenses, including agricultural property, that obligate the university as landlord require the review of the Land Management Office.

 Unit proposal for leasing or licensing office, laboratory, classroom and storage space must be consistent with the program priorities and approved plans of the Major Administrative Unit.
-Prior to making final arrangements to lease space, the proposal, including the financial conditions of the lease or license, must have been reviewed and approved by the Office of the Provost for academic units or the Executive Vice President for Administrative Services for support units, and the MAU administrator.
+Prior to making final arrangements to lease space, the proposal, including the financial conditions of the lease or license, must have been reviewed and approved by the Office of the Provost for academic units or the Executive Vice President for Administration for support units, and the MAU administrator.

 When the lease or license has been prepared for execution, the lease or license may be authorized by the director of the Land Management Office if: